 History of South Australia’s Big Things

-> These Big Things are formally known as “Shire Promotional Grotesques” and that explains a little more about them.
+These Big Things are formally known as “Shire Promotional Grotesques” and that explains a little more about them.
 They are generally built as advertising, or an inducement in small towns to get passing traffic to stop.

-> South Australia can also claim to be the initiators of the Big Thing movement, as the very first one was built here.
-Some Big Things are clearly just that, others are a little more controversial.
+South Australia can claim to be the initiator of the Big Thing movement, as the very first one was built here.
+Some Big Things are just that, others are a little more controversial.
 Is a large statue a “Big Thing”?
 It’s hard to say.
-There are now around 25-30 Big Things around the state.

-> Big Things in South Australia I’ve Seen
+Big Things in South Australia I’ve Seen

-> I’ve seen quite a few of the South Australian Big Things as I have travelled around the state, but there are even more than I am yet to see personally, so I will split this list into two parts.
+I’ve seen quite a few of the South Australian Big Things as I have travelled around the state, but there are even more that I am yet to see personally, so I will split this list into two parts.

-> The Big Scotsman
+The Big Scotsman

-> Travelling south along Main North Road, which in the 1960s was the main arterial road leading into Adelaide from the north, he cannot be missed, and often drew visitors in to stay at the motel.
+Travelling south along Main North Road, which in the 1960s was the main arterial road leading into Adelaide from the north, he cannot be missed, and often drew visitors in to stay at the motel.

-> Just this year (2021) the Big Scotsman has hit the headlines again.
+Recently the Big Scotsman has hit the headlines again.
 There is talk that the area he is in is going to be rezoned and he will have to come down.

-> The Big Lobster
+The Big Lobster

-> Built by the same person who built the Big Scotsmen, Larry is one of the best known Big Things in South Australia.
-He can be found at Kingston in the state’s Southeast, an area well known for it’s lobster fishing industry.
+Built by the same person who built the Big Scotsmen, Larry is one of the best-known Big Things in South Australia.
+He can be found in Kingston in the state’s Southeast, an area well known for its lobster fishing industry.

-> Larry has met with hard times recently, falling into disrepair, but in 2018 he was “saved” and refurbished.
-The restaurant is now a more casual affair, with takeaway and dine in light meals.
+Larry has met with hard times recently, falling into disrepair, but in 2018 he was “saved” and refurbished.
+The restaurant is now a more casual affair, with takeaway and dine-in light meals.

-> The Australian Farmer
+The Australian Farmer

 The Australian Farmer is a relatively new Big Thing.
 It was a whopping 17 years in the making and took two years of carving between 2007 and 2009 before it was finally completed.